All MCAT Biology Resources

 Mucous cells have the nondigestive role of lubricating the stomach lumen and protecting the stomach epithelium from degradation by the highly acidic gastric juices.

-Example Question #51 : Digestive System
+Example Question #6 : Digestive Enzymes And Cell Types

 The parietal cells of the stomach fundus are responsible for secreting which component of the gastric juices?

 Parietal cells are located in the body of the stomach, and are responsible for secreting acid when stimulated by a variety of hormones, including gastrin (from G cells) and histamine (from enterochromaffin-like (ECL) cells).
 The release of acid allows food particles to be broken down in the stomach before they are transported through the antrum to the small intestine.

 Chief cells produce pepsinogen, trypsin is released from the pancreas into the small intestine, and ECL cells release histamine to stimulate parietal cells to secrete acid.